 Florida Poodle Rescue Adoption Process

 Our goal is to find the right forever home for each dog in our care.
 We strive to make wise and permanent placements for each Poodle.
+We are advocates for our dogs.
+We adopt to homes where we believe our dogs will thrive and blossom.
 Remember, the more conditions that you set (e.g. color, coat type, age, and sex), the longer it will take for you to be matched with a dog.
 Please be open-minded to the different qualities that each Poodle has to offer.
 Try to avoid “falling in love” with a particular Poodle — another applicant may have already been chosen as the best fit for a dog that you see online.
 We place Poodles where we think he or she will be a successful addition, and not on a first-come-first-served basis.

 - You must be at least 21 years of age and living on your own.